mathanraj0601/nginx/Readme.md

 - nginx -s start : to start server
 - nginx -s reload : to reload the changes when server running
-- nginx -s stop : to stop running server
+- nginx -s stop : to stop running server here "-s" is used to specify that we send a signal to nginx master process

+> Tip : use semicolon in end of all line